wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `class XorHashFunction` XORs every byte of the input value with the higher byte, except the last byte, which is unchanged.
 It ignores the ID argument as well.

-## Cache: Initialization and Controller Operation
+## Cache: Construction and Controller Operation

 This section focuses on cache object's construction and high-level event processing operations that do not involve coherence (which we simply just treat as a black box).